Cerebrum internal capsule

 Temporal lobe:

-Center for smell and
+The center for smell and

-hearing and plays an important role in memory.
+hearing plays an important role in memory.

 How lobes are divided?